Zudoku

 Memcached

-This guide shows you how to use Memcached, an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.
+This guide shows you how to use Memcached.
+Memcached is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.

 To run it, follow these steps: